-Dear Friends and Colleagues,
+Dear Friends and Associates,

-I am very pleased to share with you The 2011 West Virginia Developmental Disabilities Council Legislative Statements.
-The Council has spent much of the last year working closely with other disability groups and listening to the struggles of individuals with developmental disabilities and their families.
-We feel that the issues addressed in The 2011 Statements reflect the issues of utmost importance to West Virginia's citizens with developmental disabilities.
+I wish to present to you The 2012 West Virginia Developmental Disabilities Council Legislative Statements.
+The Members of our Council have worked diligently with other disability groups to learn the concerns of individuals with developmental disabilities and their families, and then to communicate those needs accurately to you.
+The issues that we target in The 2012 Statements are those of most significance to West Virginia's citizens with developmental disabilities.

-The West Virginia Developmental Disabilities Council is a federally funded State agency established in 1972 by Executive Order of the Governor of West Virginia in accordance with the provisions of Section 124 of the Developmental Disabilities Assistance and Bill of Rights Act of 2000.
-Of the 32 Members of the Council, over 60% are Gubernatorial appointees with developmental disabilities and family members.
-The remainder of the Council is comprised of State agency representatives and interested stakeholders.
+The West Virginia Developmental Disabilities Council is a 32 Member Council where over 60% of the Members are gubernatorial appointees with developmental disabilities and family members.
+The remainder of the Council is comprised of representatives from State agencies and interested stakeholders.
+We are a federally funded State Agency established in 1972 by Executive Order of the Governor of West Virginia in accordance with the provisions of Section 124 of the Developmental Disabilities Assistance and Bill of Rights Act of 2000.